Artful Contemplation is the daily practice of mindfulness through the contemplation of art.

 Our need for stillness, silence and personal sanctuary increases in proportion to the speed, intensity and sociability of our lives.
 Like any mindfulness practice, Artful Contemplation offers the opportunity to slow down, settle in, pay attention and appreciate.

-As a daily mindfulness practice, Artful Contemplation will assist you to:
+As a daily mindfulness practice, Artful Contemplation increases:

 How do I practice Artful Contemplation?